originphp/website/source/docs/model/behaviors.md

 ---
 # Behaviors

-A behavior is way to add functionality to you models and then share this with other models, similar to controller components.
+A `Behavior` is used to extend functionality in a model, like a plugin for this.
+Let's say you want to create a taggable, soft delete, ACL or Tree behavior.

 Behaviors have Behavior added on the end of the class and filename.

 To create a behavior you will need to create a file in `app/Model/Behavior` folder and call it `FooBehavior`.